-[1] Under these Rules, the Investigative Panel determines whether the Director has sufficient grounds to conduct a full investigation.
-After investigation, the Investigative Panel determines whether reasonable cause exists to believe misconduct was committed.
-After the Hearing Panel conducts the hearing, it determines whether to discipline the respondent or dismiss the case.

-[2] If formal charges are not answered and are deemed admitted, or if the respondent fails to appear, the hearing shall be for the purpose of determining the appropriate sanction.
-See Rule 4.4 (D) and 4.5.

-[3] A disciplinary proceeding is not a criminal proceeding.
-The respondent may not decline to testify but may claim the protection of the Fifth Amendment.
-However, the Hearing Panel may make a negative inference upon a failure to testify.

-[4] The Director and the respondent are encouraged to stipulate to any issue of fact or law so as to shorten the time for the hearing.
+- [1] Under these Rules, the Investigative Panel determines whether the Director has sufficient grounds to conduct a full investigation.
+After investigation, the Investigative Panel determines whether reasonable cause exists to believe misconduct was committed. - [2] If formal charges are not answered and are deemed admitted, or if the respondent fails to appear, the hearing shall afford the Respondent an opportunity to present evidence sufficient to overcome the rebuttable presumption of admission created by Rule 4.4 (B) and 4.5.
+If the presumption remains unrebutted, the Hearing Panel shall determine the appropriate sanction. - [3] A disciplinary proceeding is not a criminal proceeding.
+The respondent may not decline to testify but may claim the protection of the Fifth Amendment of the U.S. Constitution, Paragraph XVI of the Georgia Constitution, or O.C.G.A. §§ 24-5-505 or 24-5-506.
+Further, the Hearing Panel shall not make a negative inference upon a failure to testify. - [4] When appropriate, the Director or the Investigative Panel and the respondent are encouraged to stipulate to any issue of fact or law so as to shorten the time for the hearing. - [5] With regard to refiling charges after dismissal, it is in the best interest of all parties, as well as the citizens of Georgia, in a speedy and certain resolution of pending matters, and to only exercise their discretion to refile charges when absolutely necessary.